Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Seasonal Vehicles

 Classic cars, motorcycles, convertibles, and RVs that only come out in warmer months are excellent candidates for storage coverage during off-season months.
-Classic car insurance often already includes agreed-value protection and seasonal usage policies built specifically for collector vehicles.
+Many insurers require the vehicle to be stored for a minimum of 30 days to qualify for reduced storage coverage.
+Learn about temporary car insurance alternatives that may also work well for vehicles with limited seasonal use.

 Extended Travel or Living Abroad